trevorscott/edm-stream/README.md

 Where `$app_name` is the name of this app.

-You must also get the consumer-group id:
+You must also get the consumer-group id :

 ```
 heroku kafka:consumer-groups